-I have been getting into long range shooting and have had great success with my two Model 1885s, in 270 WSM and the other in 243 WSSM.
-You can check out some long range action with these rifles shooting steel plates at the following links.
+I have been getting into long-range shooting and have had great success with my three Model 1885s, in 270 WSM, 300 Win Mag and 243 WSSM.
+You can check out some long-range action with these rifles shooting steel plates at the following links.

 - Spirit Ridge Rifle Golf — Shooting With 243 WSSM Model 1885

 - Rifle Golf with a 270 WSM at Spirit Ridge

 - Spirit Ridge Rifle Golf - 300 Win Mag Model 1885

 In 2014 Winchester brought back some of the WSM rifles in the Model 1885 and did a small run of 45 rifles chambered in 300 Win Mag.
 Being a guy who prefers smaller bores I have never owned a rifle chambered in anything larger than 270 WSM.
 To achieve better performance at really long ranges I figured that a 30 caliber was in need.
 With the Model 1885 being produced in both 300 WSM and 300 Win Mag in 2014 I compared the two cartridge's benefits and in the end opted for the 300 Win Mag.
 If I was going to get a bolt action rifle the advantages of a shorter action and the non-belted 300 WSM cartridge would probably sway me to go with an X-Bolt.
 However, in the single-shot Model 1885 the action length is the same.
 I can overcome the belted cartridge issues by setting my sizing die to just barely bump the shoulder so that the shell will seat up against the shoulder in the chamber giving better alignment with the bore.
 Also, the 300 Win Mag easily gets greater velocities over the 300 WSM in hand loads.
 So I ordered one of the 45 rifles that would be made in 300 Win.
 Mag.